oracle-livelabs/developer/dev-ai-app-dev-retail/connect-to-env/connect-to-env.md

 ## Introduction

-In this lab, we will show you how to connect to the development environment.
-We are using JupyterLab as our development environment, which is a web-based application that allows you to write and run code on your browser.
-You can use this environment to create notebooks, edit files, and run Python scripts.
+In this lab, you'll learn how to access the web-based Jupyter Lab development environment, where you can write and run Python code directly in your browser.
+You'll log in, create notebooks, and get ready to start coding in a hands-on environment.

 Estimated Time: 5 minutes